Seated vs. Standing Calf Raise… Do You Need Both?

 Donkey heel raises are famed for their uncomfortable stretch, as the hamstrings may pull on the calf tendon for an even deeper stretch.

-You could also lean forward such as on a Howorth calf raise, advocated by Vince Gironda, so that the hardest part of the range of motion causes the greatest stretch too.
+You could also lean forward such as on a Howorth calf raise, advocated by Vince Gironda, with the hardest part of the range of motion causing the greatest stretch too.

-This mindset applies to standing versus seated calf raises themselves as well, which stretch the gastrocnemius & soleus better respectively.
+This mindset applies to standing versus seated calf raises too, which stretch the gastrocnemius & soleus better respectively.

-In the long run though, I don’t feel these stretches are needed.
+In the long run though, I don’t feel these deep stretches are needed.

 Any extreme or unusual form of plantarflexion could also irritate the Achilles tendon.

-Other techniques like pushing through the big toe or pointing the feet out & in, encouraging inversion or eversion, or anything else is unlikely to make a difference, just slightly elongating the medial or lateral gastroc head.
+Other techniques like pushing through the big toe or pointing your toes outward & inward, encouraging inversion or eversion, or anything else is unlikely to make a difference, just slightly elongating the medial or lateral gastroc head.

 If anything, you’d want to emphasize the gastroc over the soleus.
-Maybe doing knee flexion with plantarflexion similar to supinating on curls to emphasize the biceps through countercurrent movement.
-This isn’t practical though and almost surely unnecessary.
+Doing knee flexion with plantarflexion, similar to supinating on curls to emphasize the biceps through countercurrent movement, could achieve it.
+This isn’t practical though and definitely unnecessary.

-I recommend equal sets & reps to other exercises, though I like sets of 10 versus my preferred 8-rep count due to the shorter range of motion.
+I recommend equal sets & reps as other exercises, though I like sets of 10-13 versus my preferred 8-rep count due to the shorter range of motion.

-It’s possible the calves may tolerate more work due to a lower proportion of fast-twitch fibers compared to other muscles, but they may just have less growth potential however done.
+It’s possible the calves tolerate more work due to a lower proportion of fast-twitch fibers compared to other muscles, justifying more work, but they may just have less growth potential however done.

 Focus on Standing Calf Raises